ghoetker/my-website/content/class/foundations-of-strategy.md

 tags = ["Test"]
 categories = ["Doctoral"]

-# TODO Make the categories actually do something.

 # Featured image
 # Place your image in the `static/img/` folder and reference its filename below, e.g. `image = "example.jpg"`.